Brilord/Transparent-AI-Client/README.md

 - If `npm install` fails, try removing `node_modules` and `package-lock.json` then run `npm install` again.
 - If a link window does not show injected resizers due to CSP, use keyboard shortcuts or the top drag area.
-- If windows do not snap as expected, verify multiple displays and scaling settings; snapping uses the display workArea to avoid overlapping the taskbar.

 ## License